 Due to its use of two of the three types of photosynthesis, Spekboom (Portulacaria afra) is considered one of the world’s best carbon capturing plants.
 Spekboom thicket is estimated to capture upwards of ten times as much carbon as an area of tropical rainforest of the same size.
 Studies show that one tree captures 4 to 8 kg per year when it is mature, that means spekboom is about 100 times more effective at reducing carbon than a pine tree.

 Other interesting aspects of the Spekboom plant: it’s both beautiful and edible.
 The leaves are high in basic nutrients and can treat dehydration.
 Fortunately it is indigenous to the Eastern Cape, and is the favourite food of elephants in the area.
-You will notice that the Spekboom plants are potted in biodegradable pots which can be planted directly into the soil or a larger planter.
+You will notice that the Spekboom plants given away at the Woodridge Trail Run are potted in biodegradable pots which can be planted directly into the soil or a larger planter.

 Partnership with purpose

 The partnership between Genergy and Woodridge College has expanded.
 Recently Genergy designed and installed the solar solution seen on the roofs of many of the school’s buildings.
 “Woodridge benefits from a bespoke solar PV system, spanning nine different building clusters across the school campus,” Genergy CEO, Terry Billson.
 “The school is able to reduce its CO2 emissions by roughly 600 tons per annum, while simultaneously reducing its expenditure on municipal electricity.
 By supporting the Trail Run on the grounds of the school, Genergy is able to reinforce the value of being eco-conscious and eco-friendly.”

 Online entries are already open on the Big O event website.

 You can follow the event on Facebook here: Facebook Event

 The Event details are :

 More details on the Big O website